-Strategy Type Qualitative Criteria Transportation Demand Management Strategies Does the project strongly support or enhance travel demand management programs that are already in place and that have regional significance?
-If yes, please explain.
-Will the project reduce traffic congestion by reducing vehicle trips or VMT?
+Strategy Type Qualitative Criteria Transportation Demand Management • Does the project strongly support or enhance travel demand management programs that are already in place and that have regional significance?
+If yes, please explain. • Will the project reduce traffic congestion by reducing vehicle trips or VMT?
 If yes, please explain. • Will the project reduce vehicle emissions?
 If yes, please explain.
-Does the project include marketing, education, and incentive programs that encourage shift to alternative modes?
-If yes, please explain.
-Land Use Improvements • Does the project provide or demonstrate the potential for a transit connection?
-If yes, please explain.
-Does the project provide an accessible pedestrian/bicyclist environment that meets or exceeds TxDOT's policy for bicycle and pedestrian accommodation?
-If yes, please explain.
-Is the project identified within an H-GAC Special Districts study, an H-GAC Livable Centers study, or a comparable multi-jurisdictional or local plan study?
+Does the project include multimodal system improvements?
+If yes, please explain prioritized mode(s) other than SOV?
+Land Use • Is the project identified within an H-GAC Special Districts study, an H-GAC Livable Centers study, or a comparable multi-jurisdictional or local plan study?
 If yes, please explain.